MerginMaps/docs/src/manage/subscriptions/index.md

 :::

-::: details Legacy subscription plans: Individual, Professional and Team plan The subscription plans of <MainPlatformName /> may change over time as the platforms evolves.
-However, your subscription remains the same until you decide to switch to a new plan.
+::: details Legacy subscription plans: Individual, Professional and Team plan The subscription plans of <MainPlatformName /> may change over time as the platform evolves.
+You can decide to switch to a new plan anytime in the subscription management page.

-This also applies to available features.
+Even if you still use a plan that is no longer offered, features included in this plan stay unaltered.
 For instance, previously-used *Individual* or *Professional* subscriptions did not include features such as [webmaps](../dashboard-maps/) or developer tools ([Python and C++ integrations](../../dev/integration/), [DB Sync](../../dev/dbsync/), [Media Sync](../../dev/media-sync/), [Work Packages](../../dev/work-packages/)).
 To use these features, you will have to switch to a *Premium* subscription.
 :::

 ## Subscriptions management portal